hypermoist/Hemis/README.md

 Hemis is an open source community-driven cryptocurrency, focused on five main aspects:

-(1) User Data Protection: Through the use of SHIELD, a zk-SNARKs based privacy protocol.

-(2) Low environmental footprint and network participation equality: Through the use of a highly developed Proof of Stake protocol.
+(1) Low environmental footprint and network participation equality: Through the use of a highly developed Proof of Stake protocol.

-(3) Decentralized Governance System: A DAO built on top of the tier two Gamemasters network, enabling a monthly community treasury, proposals submission and decentralized voting.
+(2) Decentralized Governance System: A DAO built on top of the tier two Gamemasters network, enabling a monthly community treasury, proposals submission and decentralized voting.

-(4) Fast Transactions: Through the use of fast block times and the tier two network, Hemis is committed to continue researching new and better instant transactions mechanisms.
+(3) Fast Transactions: Through the use of fast block times and the tier two network, Hemis is committed to continue researching new and better instant transactions mechanisms.

-(5) Ease of Use: Hemis is determined to offer the best possible graphical interface for a core node/wallet.
+(4) Ease of Use: Hemis is determined to offer the best possible graphical interface for a core node/wallet.
 A full featured graphical product for new and advanced users.

 A lot more information and specs at [Hemis.tech](https://www.Hemis.tech/).
 Join the community at [Hemis Discord](https://discord.gg/Fhmk74CJ).